utanvet-ellenor/client-php/README.md

 }
 ```

-If you would like to display these values, use the numeric `totalRate` and/or `good` and `bad` values.
+If you would like to display these values, use the numeric `reputation` and/or `good` and `bad` values.
 Avoid aliasing these values with phrases, as they might mislead users.

 > #### Examples of using the API responses in a UI:
 >